 In Japan this base isolation system works at a whole new level.
 Their design allows buildings to float mid-air.
 The system levitates, keeping the building on a cushion of air.
 The system has in-built sensors for detection of seismic activity and these sensors communicate with the air compressor that creates the layer of air between the building and its base.

-Similar to the shock absorbers used in vehicles, building technology also makes use of this technology that helps buildings slow down and reduce the magnitude of vibratory motions.
+Similar to the shock absorbers used in vehicles, buildings also makes use of this technology.
+This earthquake resistant technology helps buildings slow down and reduce the magnitude of vibratory motions.
 Ideally shock absorbers should be placed at each level of the building – one end attached to the beam and the other end to the column.
 Each comprises a piston head that moves inside a cylinder full of silicone oil.
 During earthquakes, the horizontal motion of building will make the piston push against the oil, transforming mechanical energy from the quake to heat.

 Modern high-rise buildings use this technique to improve seismic resistance at a low cost.
 To make this work, a reinforced concrete core is set through the heart of the structure, surrounded by elevator banks.
 Many modern high-rise buildings use this technique to increase seismic resistance in an affordable way.
 It works most effectively when used together with base isolation.
 For base isolation, elastometric bearings are built with alternating layers of steel and natural rubber/neoprene.
 The bearing thus created has low horizontal stiffness and vertical rigidity.
 The combination is highly effective, cost-friendly and simple to implement.